Fatboychummy-CC/Turmitor/README.md

 **4. Which way is up?**

-The turtles do not know what direction they are facing, so determine where the "top" of your Turmitor should be, and place polished andesite beside the turtles to indicate this.
+The turtles do not know what direction they are facing, so determine where the "top" of your Turmitor should be, and place polished andesite beside those turtles to indicate this.
+Place polished diorite beside the "left" turtles.
+With the andesite and diorite, the turtles will be able to orient themselves.
+Once the setup is complete, these blocks can be removed, though they will need to be replaced if you wish to resize the Turmitor.

 <details><summary>Polished Andesite placed along the "top"</summary>